Becoming a Volunteer

 Child advocates accept case assignments as their time and interest allow.
 Once the initial case review is complete, you can expect to spend about ten hours each month on each case you are assigned.
-You must be able to attend court hearings which are held during business hours in downtown Minneapolis.
+You must be able to attend court hearings which are held during business hours.

 Although some of the work can be done over the telephone, you must have daytime hours available to contact social workers, teachers, therapists and attorneys.
 Attending case meetings and visiting foster homes may be easier if you have the use of a care.
 You will be reimbursed for mileage/parking expenses or bus fare.

 There is no special degree or educational requirement to be a child advocate volunteer.
 A concern for children and a willingness to speak up for a child’s best interests are the most important qualifications.
 You must be a responsible adult with good judgment and the common sense that comes with life experience.
 If you are patient and have the ability to understand children and families in stressful situations, you could make an excellent child advocate.

 Please visit the National Court Appointed Special Advocate (CASA) website for further information on what it means to be an advocate for children.

 Read an Article by National Spokesperson Judge Glenda Hatchett (pdf)